jingwood/raygen-renderer/README.md

 }
 ```

+Description:

+- `location`: Specifies the position of the object in 3D space.
+- `angle`: Rotation of the object along the x, y, and z axes.
+- `scale`: Scaling factors for the object along the x, y, and z axes.
+- `mesh`: Path to the object's mesh file.
+- `mat`: Material properties of the object:
+  - `color`: RGB color values or a hexadecimal color code (e.g., "#d0d0d0").
+  - `tex`: Path to the texture file.
+  - `glossy`: Glossiness level, ranging from 0 (no gloss) to 1 (fully glossy).
+  - `roughness`: Surface roughness, ranging from 0 (smooth) to 1 (rough).
+  - `transparency`: Transparency level, ranging from 0 (opaque) to 1 (fully transparent).
+  - `refraction`: Refraction index, ranging from 0 to 1.

+# Mesh File Formats

+RayGen supports the following mesh file formats:

+- **RayGen Original Binary Mesh Format**: This format includes the mesh's data such as vertices, normals, texture coordinates, and more.
+- **.obj File Format**: A widely-used 3D object file format.
+RayGen can read vertices, normals, faces, texture coordinates, and material information from .obj files.
+- **FBX File Format**: Currently not supported but under development.

+# Test Scenes

-The several samples for rendering scene can be found inside `resources/scenes` folder as following:
+Several sample scenes for rendering can be found inside the `resources/scenes` folder:

-- **Cube Room** - A well-known two cubes scene that is usually used to benchmark a ray-tracing engine
+- **Cube Room** - A well-known scene featuring two cubes, commonly used to benchmark ray-tracing engines.
-- **Sphere Array** - A scene which has five spheres to demo the different materials
+- **Sphere Array** - A scene with five spheres demonstrating various material types.
-- **suzanne** - A model suzanne used to demo the transparency and refraction materials
+- **suzanne** - The Suzanne model, used to showcase transparency and refraction materials.

 # Dependency modules

-The following modules are required to build this software.
-They can be found inside `/inc` folder as git submodules.
+The following modules are required to build this software and can be found in the `/inc` folder as git submodules:

 - C++ Common Module (https://github.com/jingwood/cpp-common-class)
 - C++ Graphics Module (https://github.com/jingwood/cpp-graphics-module)

 # License

-Released under MIT License.
+Released under the MIT License.

-Copyright © Jingwood, unvell.com, all Rights Reserved.
+Copyright © Jingwood, unvell Inc. All Rights Reserved.